quintus-sertorius-blue/BlueSertorius/_posts/2020-05-02-letYourMindRest.md

     <figcaption>To read a terrifying description of modern times, go for Brave New World by Aldous Huxley.
 Inhabitants of the dystopic society consume "Soma", a powerful drug with no side-effects that makes you happy.
 Those who refuse to take it, are marginalized and expelled from society.</figcaption>
 </figure>

+With the introduction of the TV in the 60s, the PC in the 90s and the smartphone in the last decade, we have changed the main way of consuming information.
+Western society, based on the written word, re-established its culture on the Image (to explore the details, read the amazing book of [Neil Postman](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death)).
+This shift has inevitably killed most of the time we spent alone, meaning solitude, boredom and restlessness.
+I argue that the unintended effects will be devastating on the mental health of the majority of people.
+Among the others, I would consider loss of motivation, depression, anxiety and angst as the worst consequences of this

+Do you think I am exaggerating the side-effects?
+Think again.
+This is just [one](https://journals.sagepub.com/doi/full/10.1177/2167702617723376?journalCode=cpxa) of the many studies that justify serious precaution against "innocent" screen time.
+More importantly, these studies are not just ex-post explanation.
+They are confirming sensations and clues by people that look at teenager **a lot of time**: teachers.
+Teenagers are more and more distracted, depressed and cannot concentrate ([source](https://www.graphyonline.com/archives/IJPBA/2015/IJPBA-109/index.php?page=abstract)).
+For a more mainstream treatment of the topic, go to the Vox article [here](https://www.vox.com/science-and-health/2019/2/20/18210498/smartphones-tech-social-media-teens-depression-anxiety-research).

-I will list in this short essay, the common use cases to avoid.
+I will list in this short essay, the common use cases that I see that should be avoided.
 The phenomena behind them is still not clear to the scientific community.
 Temporary narrative like *mirror neurons, dopamine, the reward system or evolutionary psychology* are being used to justify the negative side-effect that are becoming more and more common.

  It is not needed.
 Here we explore to via negativa approach.
 We don't wait for explanation to avoid side effect of modernity.